 New York City might be the most exciting city in the world, and Midtown is where a lot of the action happens.
-Many of NYC’s most famous attractions are here, including Broadway, Times Square, the Empire State Building, and the Museum of Modern Art, but there’s a lot more to see and do than just those iconic spots.
+Many of NYC’s most famous attractions are here, including Broadway, Times Square, the Empire State Building, and the Museum of Modern Art, but there are plenty of overlooked NYC Midtown attractions as well.
+There’s a lot more to see and do than just the famous iconic spots.

 From interesting museums to cool nightclubs and hidden park areas, Midtown has a lot of entertainment options of all kinds.
 Check out our list of five overlooked attractions in Midtown Manhattan that will keep you away from those huge crowds.